Icheler/TU_Many_Bots/README.md

 @@ Visualization of packages

 ## Overall explanation
+### Visual pipeline
+To perceive the environment we use RGB-D cameras and LiDar sensors.
+The cameras allow us to classify and position the blind robot and the goal, which we can use to publish the positions on ros topics to use them later on.
+These topics will be used further on to start the guidance procedure of the robot to guide the blind robot to the goal.

+@@ yolo ros stuff

+Since we do not do any preprocessing to laser data the data gets processed in a raw form by the chosen SLAM algorithm.

+### SLAM
+For Simultaneous Localization and Mapping (SLAM) we use the standard gmapping package.
+Configuration files are in the config folder in the @@ package.
+Gmapping was chosen over the slam-toolbox online async algorithm after evaluating both algorithms in testing.
+Even after including more cluttering to the maps, the toolbox still had trouble providing twist free maps and it was also getting lost during loop closures.
+Gmapping has the distinct advantage that our map merge algorithm works best with maps with fixed sizes which are provided by gmapping.
+With map merging we are able to compute an overall map which gets explored by both robots where we can locate the blind robot in.

+### Path Planning
+Path planning works in two different phases.
+First we explore the environment by finding unknown space and creating frontiers, this is done by the explore-lite package.
+We then publish a goal while trying to explore the biggest frontiers.
+The path is computed by the move_base package by computing a global costmap on the robot maps and then utilizing the laser sensors to perceive the immediate environment and adjust to dynamic obstacles we use the local costmap.

+After perceiving the goal, the blind robot and being able to compute a path.
+We switch to the guiding routine which disables the exploration and allows the robots to move to the blind robot and guide it to the goal.
+The path planning works similarly like before but the goal publishing nodes change.

+### Guiding routine
+@@

 ## Visual Pipeline Real

 ## Visual Pipeline Mock

 ## SLAM
+We use gmapping with a largely base setup.
+We changed the parameters so the map gets updated at a rate of 1Hz.
+Space over 5 meters away gets classified as unknown space which allows to compute frontiers in exploration.

 ## map_merge
+We use the multirobot_map_merge package provided by @@.
+This allows us to merge maps where the robot start positions are known.
+In theory the algorithm is also able to compute maps without knowing the start positions of the robot.
+This did not work in practice but we could overlay with known starting positions anyway.
+For known start positions the maps get overlayed.
+This means that deviations in SLAM lead to large deviations in the computed merged map.
+So a good SLAM is crucial for this to work properly.

 ## exploration
+The only adjustments to the algorithm is a change in topics and increasing the timeout period so frontiers get only classified as unreachable after a longer peroid of time.
+The algorithm tracks unknown space in the provided map to compute frontiers.
+Then by computing the biggest frontier, a goal is published on the specified topic and then we use move_base to explore the environment.
+Map updates lead to new frontiers, which will then impact the computed goal so the biggest frontiers get explored first in a greedy approach.

 ## move_base